Sweet earthiness, dangerous bite…

 Products and seeds: Chocolate Bhutlah on Amazon

-Just how hot a Chocolate Bhutlah is is up for debate, but there’s no questioning that it’s among the hottest peppers in the world.
+Just how hot a Chocolate Bhutlah is is up for debate, but there’s no questioning it’s among the hottest peppers in the world.
 Some even argue this hybrid chili is even hotter than the Carolina Reaper.
 But in the world of “world records”, stability is key and the Chocolate Bhutlah is likely generations away from having an official shot at a top spot.
-Still, extreme eaters know this is one wicked hot pepper, and it’s readily sought out for its sweet earthiness and quick (and dangerous) bite.
+Still, extreme eaters know this is one wicked hot pepper, and it’s sought for its sweet earthiness and quick (and dangerous) bite.

 How hot is the Chocolate Bhutlah?